kean/Nuke/README.md

 ### HTTP Disk Cache

-Unprocessed image data is stored with `URLCache`.
+By default, unprocessed image data is stored using `URLCache`.

 ```swift
 // Configure cache